Bank of America Community Economic Development Initiative GrantsOrganizations We Help Fund Legal Aid Directories Donate Now What We Do

 Additional eligibility requirements are included in the application.

 The Foundation received an initial donation of $1.395M in 2015.
 In 2016, the Foundation received an additional $23M in BOA funds.
-Funds will be utilized over a period of approximately 3-4 years.
+Funds will be utilized over a period of approximately 3-4 years and will follow administrative processes developed and determined by Foundation staff that are consistent with the Foundation’s grantmaking policies.

 Bank of America Community Economic Development Initiative 2019 Grants